Published June 7, 2019

 - GTX 1060 3GB

 Avast Cleanup definitely does its job of freeing up space on your PC and fixing computer issues, but don’t expect it to speed up your computer much unless your PC is old and packed with programs.
+Like I said before, the only PC cleaner that actually sped up my computer is Iolo System Mechanic.

 Is Avast Cleanup Safe?